tonybergeron/didactic-disco/README.md

 * A single Git repo
 * Full stack development
+* JavaScript on the Frontend and Backend
+* Rapid local development environment
-* A project with little to no DevOps
+* A project with little to no dedicated DevOps personnel
-* A set of defined environments (example: dev, uat, demo, prod)
+* A set of defined/expected environments (example: dev, uat, demo, prod)

 **What this solution is not good for:**